camunda/camunda/qa/data-generation/README.md

 BPMN symbols.
 The process instance instantiation is done with variables containing each possible variable type in Camunda.

-Before you can start the data generation the Camunda BPM platform must have already been started.
+Before you can start the data generation the Camunda Platform must have already been started.

 **Important note:** the user operations log will only be written to the Engine if the property